AngryLawyer/string-telephone/README.md

 string-telephone
 ================

-Experimental UDP networking abstraction for games in Rust
+Experimental UDP (and eventually TCP) networking abstraction for games in Rust